cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/serving-llama-3_1-405b.md

 !!! note

-    The Llama 3.1 405B model is about 2.3TB in size and can take more than 30 minutes to download.
+    The Llama 3.1 405B model is about 2.3TB in size and can take several hours to download.

 On the same head node, run: